by JAMILA RIZVI

 Professor Frank Oberklaid, who is in charge of devising the new criteria for the mental illness test has defended the changes, saying:

 “The critics are worried that we’re going to slap diagnoses on three-year-olds and treat them with drugs, but this is not the point of the exercise.
-Many parents and preschool teachers face behaviours in children that are challenging and cause stress and distress.
-Thankfully many of these are transient, but we can’t predict in a particular child which ones are going to disappear and which ones are going to go on and cause mental health problems.”
+Many parents and preschool teachers face behaviours in children that are challenging and cause stress and distress.”

 But President of the Australian Medical Association Steve Hambleton is warning that:

 “We have to be careful we don’t medicalise normal behaviour and that’s a real caution with children.
-There are genuine kids who need extra support to help them integrate into normal kindergartens and classrooms, and a lot of the funding for that is driven by diagnoses, so there’s a perverse incentive to diagnose conditions like autism.
-There are kids who need it but we don’t want to make normal kids abnormal.”
+There are genuine kids who need extra support to help them integrate into normal kindergartens and classrooms, and a lot of the funding for that is driven by diagnoses, so there’s a perverse incentive to diagnose conditions like autism.”

 What do you think?
 Will these new tests help prevent the development of mental illness, which is seriously affecting far too many kids as they move into their teen years?
 Or will it just mean putting medical labels on perfectly normal childhood fears and anxieties?